How the Economy is Tied to Energy2 min read

 - Gross domestic product or GDP is a sum of all the transactions and measures if these transactions are growing or shrinking.
 Interest rates and the relationship between short-term and long-term interest rates measure the availability of credit in the system, as the Federal Reserve System is easing or tightening monetary policy.

 - Industrial production or IP measures the increase or decrease in industrial activities.
 For example, is it growing or shrinking?
 If it’s growing, will it translate to more jobs, a growing economy, etc.?

 - Talking about jobs, jobless claims are the closest thing to a real time estimate of economic activity.
 Increasing jobs equals increasing economic activity and income (i.e., you need people to provide goods and services) and the same goes for decreases.

 - We look at auto and home sales because those are the biggest purchases people generally make.
 They take credit, jobs, etc., to make those purchases happen.
 Think of the economic activity around a house purchase – such as paint, furniture, credit, brokers, etc.

 - The trade deficit measures the amount of money leaving or coming into the economy, whereas government budgets measure the amount of money that is going to be spent in the coming year.

 Economic factors – like the above – are impacted by many things, one being demand, and demand is linked to economic activities (i.e., the making, purchasing and selling of services and goods).
 Strong economic activity increases demand and energy prices follow, and the opposite is also true, so a knowledge and understanding of the status of the economy is essential for understanding the energy markets.

-To stay informed of the factors impacting your business’ energy bill, register today for our April 17th Energy Market Intel Webinar at 2 p.m.
-ET.
+To stay informed of the factors impacting your business’ energy bill, register for next Energy Market Intel Webinar.